vidd-ai/Vidd-thin-client/README.md

 ### About

-I'm a desk/laptop thin-client designed to help you easily stream video files to <a href="http://vidd.ai">Vidd.ai</a> for processing
+I'm a desk/laptop thin client designed to help you easily stream video files to <a href="http://vidd.ai">Vidd.ai</a> for processing

 +  I resize (and transcode if necessary) files you choose to send to the vidd cloud server for processing
 (   `h265's source files are ok!`)